Terminology

 The auction date is the date on which an auction closes, a clearing rate is determined, and successful bids and offers are assigned.

 The auction window is the period of time during which participants are allowed to submit tenders for consideration in an auction.
-The auction window typically begins 12 to 24 hours prior to the auction time where an auction closes to further submissions and the clearing process begins.
+The auction window typically begins 12 to 24 hours prior to the where an auction closes to further submissions and the clearing process begins.

 Assignment is the action of processing successful bids and offers after a clearing price has been determined by the Protocol.
-Lenders who are assigned in the auction will receive ERC-20 tokens that will be redeemable 1:1 for the repurchase price on the repurchase date (maturity date).
+Lenders who are assigned in the auction will receive ERC-20 tokens that will be redeemable 1:1 for the on the (maturity date).
 Borrowers who are assigned in the auction will receive purchase tokens in an amount equal to the amount they successfully bid for.
 Their collateral will remain locked in the Protocol, subject to liquidations and timely repayment.